zlogic/mendix-docs/content/en/docs/refguide/modeling/integration/odata-services/published-odata-services/_index.md

 ##### 3.3.2.3 Custom {#authentication-microflow}

 Specify which microflow to use for custom authentication.
+The microflow may take the following as a parameter:

-The microflow may take an [HttpRequest](/refguide/http-request-and-response-entities/#http-request) as a parameter, so it can inspect the incoming request.
+* [HttpRequest](/refguide/http-request-and-response-entities/#http-request), so it can inspect the incoming request.

-The microflow may also take an [HttpResponse](/refguide/http-request-and-response-entities/#http-response) as a parameter.
+* [HttpResponse](/refguide/http-request-and-response-entities/#http-response).
 When the microflow sets the status code of this response to something other then **200**, this value is returned and the operation will not be executed.
 Any headers set on the response are returned (except when the microflow returns an empty user).

-The microflow may also take a List of [HttpHeader](/refguide/http-request-and-response-entities/#http-header) as a parameter.
-Note that this cannot be used in combination with [HttpRequest](/refguide/http-request-and-response-entities/#http-request) parameter.
+* A list of [HttpHeader](/refguide/http-request-and-response-entities/#http-header).
+This cannot be used in combination with [HttpRequest](/refguide/http-request-and-response-entities/#http-request) parameter.

 The authentication microflow should return a User.